JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2024-09-01-September-2024-Goals.md

 ### 20240910

 - Trinity meeting

-/data/putnamlab/tconn/repeats/apul_softmasked/apul.hifiasm.s55_pa.p_ctg.fa.k32.w100.z1000.ntLink.5rounds.fa.masked
+	- Location of soft-masked genome: `/data/putnamlab/tconn/repeats/apul_softmasked/apul.hifiasm.s55_pa.p_ctg.fa.k32.w100.z1000.ntLink.5rounds.fa.masked`
+- Looking into pacbio methylation analysis
+- Writing a little bit for apul genome paper

 to do for e5

-- think about deep dive methylation stuff
+- think about deep dive methylation stuff - do we sequence?
 - closest gene to lncRNA / pirna cluster
 - go enrichment for closest gene to ncRNAs